 \subsection{Planning}

-We show that straightening can significantly improve the success rates in both open- and closed-loop planning using simple gradient descent on various environments.
-We also show that retaining the spatial dimensions is more effective than using a global projector, and that increasing channels does not lead to improvement in planning.
+We show that straightening can significantly improve the planning success rates across models and environments.

-\paragraph{Setup.} The target states are sampled to guarantee they can be reached within 25 steps from the start states.
-We follow DINO-WM~\citep{dinowm} in using a frameskip of five, so we only need to rollout the world model for $H=5$ times.
-During test time, an action sequence is optimized using gradient descent through the learned dynamics model ($f_\theta$) to minimize a goal cost (for comparison with CEM, see~\Cref{app:ablations_subplanner}).
-For PushT, we assume we have both target images and proprioceptions; for the rest of the environments, we assume we only have target images to increase the difficulty.
+\paragraph{Setup.} The start states and goals are sampled from test trajectories to guarantee that goals can be reached within 25 steps.
+We follow DINO-WM~\citep{dinowm} in using a frameskip of five, so we only need to roll out the world model for $H=5$ times.
+During test time, an action sequence is optimized using gradient descent through the learned dynamics model ($f_\theta$) to minimize a goal cost.
+For PushT, we assume we have both target images and proprioceptions; for other environments, we only use target images to increase the task difficulty.

 We evaluate performance in both open-loop and closed-loop settings.
 Open-loop planning optimizes a length-$H$ action sequence using the MSE between the terminal embedding and the target embedding as the planning cost.
-Closed-loop MPC replans at every step: it optimizes a length-$H$ action sequence, executes only the first action, and then replans, using a weighted objective that encourages the predicted trajectory to approach the target (Details are in~\Cref{appendix:planning}).
+Closed-loop MPC replans at every step: it optimizes a length-$H$ action sequence, executes only the first action, and then replans, using a weighted objective that encourages the predicted trajectory to approach the target (see~\Cref{appendix:planning}).
 For PushT specifically, we use only the terminal loss within horizon $H$ because regime-switching dynamics make intermediate-state loss misleading, so we apply the weighted intermediate loss only beyond $H$ where it is more stable.